Frequently Asked Questions

 Who is allowed to live in Residence and who gets priority?

 Any UNBC student who is at least 17 years of age by the end of their first semester, and is registered in at least one (1) UNBC course is eligible to living in Residence.
-At this time, all First year, Aboriginal, and Former Youth in Care Students will be given priority, so long as they apply to Residence before their corresponding Housing application deadline.
+At this time, all First year, Aboriginal, and Former Youth in Care Students will be given priority, so long as they apply to Residence before their corresponding Housing guarantee deadline.

 What are Residence Assistants?